Understanding Fertility Drugs

 Progesterone is an ovarian hormone necessary for the support of the early embryo.
 Without it, the uterine lining will not adequately thicken and implantation will not take place.
 Women who undergo egg retrieval for in vitro fertilization are generally prescribed progesterone supplements, because some of the cells that normally produces progesterone are removed.

-For more information about fertility drugs, please contact us in Orlando or at our other offices in Lake Mary or Celebration, Florida.
+For more information about fertility drugs, please contact us in Orlando at our Winter Park office or at our other office in Celebration, Florida.